alexandernita/Interpolation/README.md

 \end{aligned}
 $$

-The method of computing these is similar to Neville's method, and only takes only minor modifications to that code to produce a similar table, with say $n=4$,
+The method of computing these is similar to Neville's method, and only takes minor modifications to that code.
+If, say, $n=4$, the coefficients $a_0,\dots, a_4$ are read off the top diagonal of the following table

 $$
 \begin{aligned}